HOW TO: Upgrade a project to Visual Studio 2015

 .cppsource file that belongs to the XLL+ add-in project.

-In the XLL Add-ins tool window, under the Tools menu, click the Upgrade Project to XLL+ 7... command.
+In the XLL Add-ins tool window, under the Tools menu, click the Upgrade Help command line command.

 Build your project.
 If any errors occur, close the project, and reopen the project file